Organization for Security and Cooperation in Europe

-The Organization for Security and Cooperation in Europe (OSCE) is the world's largest regional organization which consists of 57 participating States including all European countries, the CIS states, the US, Canada and Mongolia.
+The Organization for Security and Cooperation in Europe (OSCE) is the world's largest regional organization which consists of 57 States of Europe, Central Asia and North America.

 The OSCE's comprehensive approach to security and a wide range of participants make the Organization an important and unique international forum for political dialogue.

 The Republic of Belarus has been a full-fledged participant of the OSCE since January 30, 1992.
 Since 1992, the Permanent Mission of the Republic of Belarus to the OSCE has been operating in Vienna (Austria).

 Belarus takes an active part in the Organization's activities within the framework of its substantive and subsidiary bodies, including the OSCE Permanent Council and its Committees, the Forum for Security Cooperation, as well as the Joint Consultative Group and the Open Skies Consultative Commission – the negotiation bodies of the Treaty on Conventional Armed Force in Europe and the Treaty on Open Skies.

 Within the OSCE, Belarus supports activities to combat transnational threats and challenges, human trafficking.

 The Republic of Belarus consistently advocates strengthening the OSCE's potential for conflict resolution.
 Since 2014, Belarus has been providing the necessary assistance in the process of settling the Ukrainian crisis, including by providing a platform for regular meetings of the Trilateral Contact Group and its working subgroups, and supporting the activities of the OSCE Special Monitoring Mission in Ukraine.

 Belarus’ representatives work in the OSCE Secretariat, its' institutions and field missions.